xhuve/chat_app_clone/README.md

 # chat_app_clone
-Im going to try and create a solid whatsapp clone with some different functionalities.
+Im going to try and create a solid whatsapp clone with some different functionalities